ProjectPhysX/OpenCL-Wrapper/README.md

 ## No need to:
 - have code overhead for selecting a platform/device, passing the OpenCL C code, etc.
-- keep track of global/local ranges for buffers and kernels
+- keep track of length and data type for buffers
 - have duplicate code for host and device buffers
+- keep track of total global memory usage
+- keep track of global/local range for kernels
 - bother with Queue, Context, Source, Program
 - load a `.cl` file at runtime